AlexandrSokolov/java_language/collections/faq.collections.md

 Such structures provide an inexpensive way of maintaining sorted order in their data, allowing fast searching by content.

-- Trees are the backing structures for `TreeSet` and `TreeMap`.
-- Skip lists are used in `ConcurrentSkipListSet` and `ConcurrentSkipListMap`.

 #### Hash tables

 These provide a way of storing elements indexed on their content rather than on an integer-valued index, as with lists.
 In contrast to arrays and linked lists, hash tables provide no support for accessing elements by position, but access by content is usually very fast, as are insertion and removal.

+### Implementations that use arrays

+Arrays are used in the Collections Framework as the backing structure for:
+- ArrayList
+- CopyOnWriteArrayList
+- EnumSet
+- EnumMap and
+- for many of the Queue and Deque implementations.

+### Implementations that use linear linked lists

+Linked lists are the primary backing structure used for the classes:
+- ConcurrentLinkedQueue
+- LinkedBlockingQueue
+- LinkedList

+### Implementations that use nonlinear linked data structures

+- Trees are the backing structures for `TreeSet` and `TreeMap`.
+- Skip lists are used in `ConcurrentSkipListSet` and `ConcurrentSkipListMap`.

+### Implementations that use hash tables

 Hash tables are the backing structure for many Set and Map implementations, including:
 - `HashSet`